Market Sizing Questions in Consulting Interviews – The Three Golden Rules

 3. Try to do sanity checks along the way and definitely at the end of the case

 You might make mistakes throughout a market sizing case.
 However, with sanity checks, you may be able to detect them in time.
 For example, when you have to assess the yearly revenues of a company, compare them to the revenues of a competitor with similar size.

 Further, it is important to know facts like the population numbers or the GDP of different countries!
 This will help you evaluate the correctness of your numbers.
 If, for instance, your calculation results in 350 million women wearing red pullovers in the USA, you will know that this is impossible because the population of the US is ~300 million.

-Check out the 3 golden rules again in video with new examples:
+Check out the 3 golden rules again in the video with new examples:

 The replacement concept will help you to estimate numbers that are hard to guesstimate